Rococo: France

 The Rocaille style, or French Rococo, appeared in Paris during the reign of Louis XV, and flourished between about 1723 and 1759.
-The style was used particularly in salons, a new style of room designed to impress and entertain guests.
-The most prominent example was the salon of the Princess in Hôtel de Soubise in Paris, designed by Germain Boffrand and Charles-Joseph Natoire (1735–40).
-The characteristics of French Rococo included exceptional artistry, especially in the complex frames made for mirrors and paintings, which were sculpted in plaster and often gilded; and the use of vegetal forms (vines, leaves, flowers) intertwined in complex designs.
-The furniture also featured sinuous curves and vegetal designs.
+The characteristics of French Rococo include exceptional artistry and the use of vegetal forms (vines, leaves, flowers) intertwined in complex designs.
+The style was used particularly in salons, a new type of room designed to impress and entertain guests, the most prominent example being the salon of the Princess in Hôtel de Soubise in Paris, designed by Germain Boffrand and Charles-Joseph Natoire between 1735 and 1740.

+Furniture from the era also features the sinuous curves and vegetal designs characteristic of the style, especially in the complex frames made for mirrors and paintings, which were sculpted in plaster and often gilded.
 The leading furniture designers and craftsmen in the style included Juste-Aurele Meissonier, Charles Cressent, and Nicolas Pineau.

-The Rocaille style lasted in France until the mid-18th century, and while it became more curving and vegetal, it never achieved the extravagant exuberance of the Rococo in Bavaria, Austria and Italy.
-The discoveries of Roman antiquities beginning in 1738 at Herculaneum and especially at Pompeii in 1748 turned French architecture in the direction of the more symmetrical and less flamboyant neo-classicism.
+French Rococo never achieved the extravagance of the style seen in Bavaria, Austria, or Italy.
+Lasting until the mid-18th century, the discoveries of Roman antiquities at Herculaneum in 1738 and Pompeii in 1748 turned French architecture in the direction of the more symmetrical and less flamboyant neo-classicism.

 Italy

-Artists in Italy, particularly Venice, also produced an exuberant rococo style.
-Venetian commodes imitated the curving lines and carved ornament of the French rocaille, but with a particular Venetian variation; the pieces were painted, often with landscapes or flowers or scenes from Guardi or other painters, or Chinoiserie, against a blue or green background, matching the colours of the Venetian school of painters whose work decorated the salons.
-Notable decorative painters included Giovanni Battista Tiepolo, who painted ceilings and murals of both churches and palazzos, and Giovanni Battista Crosato who painted the ballroom ceiling of the Ca Rezzonico in the quadraturo manner, giving the illusion of three dimensions.
-Tiepelo travelled to Germany with his son during 1752–1754, decorating the ceilings of the Würzburg Residence, one of the major landmarks of the Bavarian rococo.
-An earlier celebrated Venetian painter was Giovanni Battista Piazzetta, who painted several notable church ceilings.
+Artists in Italy, particularly Venice, produced their own version of the Rococo style.
+Venetian commodes imitated the curving lines and carved ornaments of the French Rocaille, but with a particular Venetian variation; the pieces were painted—often with landscapes, flowers, scenes from Guardi or other painters, or Chinoiserie—against a blue or green background, matching the colours of the Venetian school of painters whose work decorated salons.

+Notable decorative painters included Giovanni Battista Crosato, who painted the ballroom ceiling of the Ca' Rezzonico in the quadraturo manner, and Giovanni Battista Tiepolo, who painted ceilings and murals in both churches and palazzos.
+Tiepolo travelled to Germany with his son from 1750 to 1753, decorating the ceilings of the Würzburg Residence, one of the major landmarks of Bavarian Rococo.
+Another celebrated Venetian painter was Giovanni Battista Piazzetta, who painted several notable church ceilings.

-The Venetian Rococo also featured exceptional glassware, particularly Murano glass, often engraved and coloured, which was exported across Europe.
+Venetian Rococo also featured exceptional glassware, particularly Murano glass, which was often engraved and coloured, and was exported across Europe.
 Works included multicolour chandeliers and mirrors with extremely ornate frames.